johnshearing/bioelectocracy/README.md

 About The Trinity
 Father - The mind.
 Infinite intelligence and love.
 Nonphysical.
 Made from the information exchanged in the universe.
-Son - thats us, The body.
+Son - that's us, The body.
 The sensation.
 The raw input.
 Holy Spirit, Our relationship.
 The nervous system.
 That which causes us to love The Father and which causes The Father to love us.

 I am realizing that the human super-organism is using groups of humans to form organs such that humans are locked into performing a single function and have little or no capacity to change their lives or even move from their geographic location.
 This is good for a few but not so good for others.
-It's a lot like the cells in the body speciallizing.
+It's a lot like the cells in the body specializing.
 Is this what Mac wants or is Mac's morphogenesis being hijacked?

 For instance Michael Levin shows that cancer occurs when a cell or group of cells loses the ability to communicate with neighbors (blocked ion channels).
-The cells then act like a single cell organisms rather than community members and so feed upon neighbors.
+The cells then act like single cell organisms rather than community members and so feed upon neighbors.
 This same kind of cancer seems to happen at the level of human society as well.
-When communication is blocked between communities, or when communities identify as different than other communities then they will all stop cooperating and start to feed upon the others.
-Benjamin Lyons makes this comparison intuitively accessible to us by asking to imagine why we react to stubbing our toe with greater concern than the death of a large group of people seen on a news cast.
+When communication is blocked between communities, or when communities identify as different from other communities then they will all stop cooperating and start to feed upon the others.
+Benjamin Lyons makes this comparison intuitively accessible to us by asking to imagine why we react to stubbing our own toe with greater concern than the death of a large group of people seen on a newscast.
 The fact that we can feel the pain of a stubbed toe, but the best we can do is imagine the suffering of people shown in a news cast.
-The toe is part of the self because it can share it's stress directly with the rest of our body where as the dying and injured on the news have no such direct connection with which to share their stress.
+The toe is part of the self because it can share its stress directly with the rest of our body whereas the dying and injured on the news have no such direct connection with which to share their stress.

-Bioelectricity explains how an oak gall wasp can hack the bioelectric network in the leaf of an oak tree, hijacking its morphogenesis such that the leaf to grows into a gall which becomes a home for the wasp's offspring.
+Bioelectricity explains how an oak gall wasp can hack the bioelectric network in the leaf of an oak tree, hijacking its morphogenesis such that the leaf grows into a gall which becomes a home for the wasp's offspring.
 I think we see the central banks, corporations, and supporting industrial complexes hacking humanity's morphogenesis.
 The body of work raises the question of what exactly is the target of morphogenesis for the human collective if allowed to develop without being hacked.
 Finally, I am wondering if it is possible to hardcode "Love thy neighbor as thyself" into a governance system as it appears to happen in bioelectric networks.